emmaquintana/emmaquintana/README.md

 ## Hello, world 👋

 I'm Emmanuel Quintana, a programming student from Argentina.
 I'm currently studying at [UNSE](https://www.unse.edu.ar/) university and learning about modern frontend web development on my own.
-Nice to meet u
+Also, I'm exploring backend development with a focus on relational databases and frameworks like .NET.
+Nice to meet u.

 <!--
 **emmaquintana/emmaquintana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.